miroapp/board-classification-scripts/nodejs/README.md

 7.1.
 Run `node classification.js`.
 The `classification.js` script allows you to run the script in "TEST MODE" so you can test it without applying any changes.
 To run the script in "TEST MODE" simply respond to this particular question when prompted by the script

 7.2.
 Enter the information asked by the script when prompted:
-  * `Is this a TEST Run? (y/n)`: Respond `y` if you want to run the script in "TEST MODE"
+  * `Is this a TEST Run? (y/n)`: Respond `y` if you want to run the script in "TEST MODE" and hit "Enter"
-  * `Enter the ID of the "Classification Label" to be used to classify the unclassified Boards`: enter the ID of the desired classification label that should be applied to classify the unclassified boards (see step 6.2)
+  * `Enter the ID of the "Classification Label" to be used to classify the unclassified Boards`: enter the ID of the desired classification label that should be applied to classify the unclassified boards (see step 6.2) and hit "Enter"
-  * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7)
+  * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7) and hit "Enter"
-  * `Enter your Miro REST API Token`: Enter your Miro REST API Token (see step 5.6)
+  * `Enter your Miro REST API Token`: Enter your Miro REST API Token (see step 5.6) and hit "Enter"
-  * `Should this script create a full report of existing boards? (y = slower / n = faster)`: choose whether you want to have detailed reports of existing boards and their current classification labels before applying changes
+  * `Should this script create a full report of existing boards? (y = slower / n = faster)`: choose whether you want to have detailed reports of existing boards and their current classification labels before applying changes or not and hit "Enter"

 7.3.
 After the script `classification.js` has run, review the summary presented in the command line and review the reports created within the folder `classification_output_files` in the directory where the script files live.